-401(k) business financing (formally known as Rollovers for Business Start-ups or ROBS for short) is a viable but complex financing solution.
-Because of this, it is important to select a company with some significant ROBS experience.
+Rollovers for Business Start-ups (ROBS), also known as 401(k) business financing, is a valuable but complex funding option.
+Because of the complexity, it’s crucial to select a ROBS provider with extensive ROBS experience.
 Here’s what you should keep in mind when choosing a provider.

 Choosing the Right ROBS Provider for You

-Choosing the right financing firm to help you complete the Rollovers for Business Start-up (ROBS) transaction can seem overwhelming, but there are some key questions to ask to help guide you in your hunt.
-By doing your homework early on, you can identify the provider that will support you and your business before, during and even after the ROBS process.
-Not to toot our own horn, but this is something Guidant Financial prides itself on providing as a key differentiator over our competitors.
+Choosing the right provider to help you with your Rollovers for Business Start-up (ROBS) transaction might seem overwhelming.
+But there are vital questions to ask to help that will guide you in your search.
+By doing your homework early, you can identify the provider that will best support you and your business throughout the ROBS process.
+Not to pat ourselves on the back, but our experience and level of support are what we at Guidant Financial pride ourselves on as a key difference between other ROBS providers and us.

 Download the Guide